seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

 # How the team work/effort was divided and managed

 # Difficulties encountered, challenges overcome, and lessons learned
+Throughout this assignment, we did not face any major challenges as a group.
+However, we did face some challenges in communication of which group member is testing which method.
+In addition to this, learning to work with the new coverage tools for mutant testing was a challenge as all members in the group were unfamiliar with the technology.
+However, we were able to overcome this challenge through exploration of the technology, including trial and error when testing our methods.
+We were able to utilize the documentation to learn where to find the different coverage metrics and how to read the results.

 # Comments/feedback on the lab itself
+As a group we really enjoyed this lab, it was helpful getting us familiar with the mutant testing process, and using some concepts we learned in class in a real time environment.
+Additionally, we all learned a lot about mutant test, as well as Selenium!
+We found the lab document itself great and very easy to understand.
+Furthermore, the lab structure allowed for effective learning of testing methodologies and signified the importance of testing in a variety of methods.